-Your knees take on a lot to keep you moving.
+Yoga can help relieve the pain you experience in your knees.
+Your knees take on a lot to keep you moving, so yoga can often combat the harm you do to your knees day-to-day.
 They carry the weight of your body when you stand and walk.
-They’re also the meeting point of three different bones, which makes them a vulnerable part of the body, even when you do your best to take care of your knees.
+They’re also the meeting point of three different bones, which makes them a vulnerable part of the body and can lead to discomfort, even when you do your best to take care of your knees.

 You can develop painful knees if you’re active, or even as you age.
 Since your knees are such a big part of your regular activities — including something as simple as walking! — painful knees can have a negative impact on your daily life.

 You may think that yoga is hard on your knees because the poses require balance and lots of bending and straightening your lower body.
-Actually, yoga can be a useful exercise to ease pain, as long as you do the movements properly.
+Actually, yoga can be a useful exercise to ease knee pain discomfort, as long as you do the movements properly.